choefele/CCHDarwinNotificationCenter/README.md

 ## Sending notifications across process boundaries

 The [Darwin notification center](https://developer.apple.com/library/mac/documentation/Darwin/Conceptual/MacOSXNotifcationOv/DarwinNotificationConcepts/DarwinNotificationConcepts.html#//apple_ref/doc/uid/TP40005947-CH5-SW1) is a system mechanism on iOS and OS X to send signals across process boundaries.
-It's useful to exchange information between two or more running process such as an iPhone app notifying a WatchKit Extension that new data has arrived.
+It's useful to exchange information between two or more running processes such as an iPhone app notifying a WatchKit Extension that new data has arrived.

 A Darwin notification is a signal only; it can't transport any data apart from the notification identifier.
 If you need to share data across processes, you can set up an [app group](https://developer.apple.com/library/prerelease/ios/documentation/Miscellaneous/Reference/EntitlementKeyReference/Chapters/EnablingAppSandbox.html#//apple_ref/doc/uid/TP40011195-CH4-SW19), which allows you to exchange data via APIs such as `NSUserDefaults` and Core Data.